purum01/python/README.md

 You have to trust in something your gut, destiny, life, karma, whatever.
-This approach has never let me down, and it has made all the difference in my life
+This approach has never let me down, and it has made all the difference in my life.